 Banking - The National Bank of Hungary is involved in the authorisation to merge financial institutions, but its authorisation is not a substitute for the authorisation of the Hungarian Competition Authority.

 Media/broadcasting - The Hungarian Competition Authority shall obtain the opinion of the National Media and Infocommunications Authority's Media Council for the approval of concentration of such enterprises which are bearing editorial responsibility and the primary objective of which is to distribute media content to the general public via an electronic communications network or a printed press product.
 As a main rule, the Media Council shall not have the right to refuse granting official approval, when the level of merger between independent sources of opinion after the merger will ensure the right for diversity of information within the relevant market for the media content service.
-As a main rule, the amount of the administrative service fee payable to the Media Council for its procedure as administrative authority shall be two million forints (approximately EUR 5,757,-), payable to the Hungarian Competition Authority together with the procedural fee.
+As a main rule, the amount of the administrative service fee payable to the Media Council for its procedure as administrative authority shall be 2 million forints (approx. EUR 5,000) payable to the Hungarian Competition Authority together with the procedural fee.